InfluxCommunity/influxdb3-csharp/README.md

 This package supports both writing data to InfluxDB and querying data using the FlightSQL client, which allows you to execute SQL queries against InfluxDB IOx.

+We offer this [Getting Started: InfluxDB 3.0 C# Client Library](https://www.youtube.com/watch?v=l2e4lXilvLA) video to learn more about the library.

 ## Installation

 Add the latest version of the client to your project: